-The LSDS vision or development concept is not reflected in the existing land use or urban design.
+The LSDS vision or and development concepts is are not reflected in the existing land use or urban design.
 Development intensity is lower than what is planned for the subarea, as shown in Exhibit 7.
 Wide streets prioritize the movement of automobiles.
 This can make major arterials like Bridgeport Way or Pacific Highway act as barriers for pedestrian and bicyclists.
 Residential streets also sport rights of way over 50 ft wide with few traffic calming measures to buffer automobile traffic.

-Current Urban Form in the LSDS Sources: City of Lakewood, 2020; Google Earth, 2020.
+Current Urban Form in the LSDS

+Sources: City of Lakewood, 2020; Google Earth, 2020.